beniswithabemoji/beniswithabemoji.github.io/README.md

 ## Contributing

 The old saying, "Two heads are better than one."
-Its true.
+True.

 ## Credits

-:tada: Thanks to all the volunteers who forget.
+:tada: Thanks to all who forget.

 ## Supporting